 Korean Air first-class awards from North America to Korea, Japan, China, Hong Kong, or Northeast Asia

-Korean Airlines offers an excellent first-class product, and you can book it between North America and Korea, Japan, China, or Northeast Asia (Hong Kong, Taipei, and Ulaanbaatar) or vice-versa for only 80,000 miles each way.
+Korean Air offers an excellent first-class product, and you can book it between North America and Korea, Japan, China, or Northeast Asia (Hong Kong, Taipei, and Ulaanbaatar) or vice versa for only 80,000 miles each way.
 Many popular rewards programs require more than 100,000 miles for such first-class award itineraries.
 With Delta, you cannot even book partner first-class awards.
+And if you want to fly business class to Northeast Asia, you'll be paying two to four times what Korean Air charges for first.

 Round-trip SkyTeam business-class awards between Europe and the Middle East